R'cif Mosque: Construction

-The mosque was built in the 18th century during the reign of the Alaouite sultan Moulay Slimane (1792-1822).
+The mosque was built in the 18th century during the reign of the Alawi sultan Moulay Slimane (1792-1822).
 (Although some authors attribute it to the reign of Moulay Mohammed bin Abdallah between 1757 and 1790.)
 It is recorded that Moulay Slimane commissioned two marble fountains and a marble water basin which were placed in the mosque's courtyard (sahn) in 1797.
 The sultan's architect in charge of these works was al-Hassan al-Soudani.

 Role in the 1937 protests

 The mosque was a prominent rallying point during the riots and protests that occurred across multiple Moroccan cities in late 1937 against the French Protectorate authorities.
 The protests were sparked by food shortages which threatened local tribes, dispossessed of their best lands by the French, with starvation.
-They were exacerbated by the French authorities' violent suppression of protests in Meknes (near Fes), killing 13 people and injuring more.
-Not long after, protests spread to Fes.
+They were exacerbated by the French authorities' violent suppression of protests in Meknes (near Fez), killing 13 people and injuring more.
+Not long after, protests spread to Fez.
 Crowds of demonstrators used the R'cif and Qarawiyyin Mosques as gathering points before marching out into the city, with 1500 marching from the R'cif mosque alone.
 On October 28, French authorities sent troops to occupy the entire medina, including the mosques.
 This resulted in a confrontation inside the mosque during which 6 people were injured by grenades thrown by French troops.
 Order was eventually reestablished soon after, but the protests were one of the pivotal points in the evolution the Moroccan nationalist movement, which transitioned from a reformist agenda to demands for independence.